SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 ## Current Focus

+We have been enhancing the project's content creation capabilities by adding a new purpose-story template that features a clean, minimalist design with bold typography for motivational and purpose-driven content.
+The template uses a light gradient background with dark text for strong visual impact, featuring a "MOTIVATION" label at the top, a bold main message in the center, and customizable branding elements at the bottom.
+The design is inspired by professional motivational posters with clean typography and modern aesthetics.

 We have been enhancing the project's content creation capabilities by integrating OpenRouter as the AI service provider.
 OpenRouter gives us access to free, open-source models like Mistral, Llama, and Gemma, replacing the previous proprietary AI service.
 The integration includes a robust fallback mechanism that automatically tries alternative models if the primary one fails, ensuring reliable content generation even when certain models have issues.
 We've also enhanced the prompt engineering specifically for these smaller open-source models, with clear formatting instructions and improved context to generate higher-quality outputs.
 Additionally, we've expanded the mock content system with topic-specific templates for common topics to provide quality content even when AI services are completely unavailable.

 We have been enhancing the project's content creation capabilities by adding a new motivation-accent template that features a clean, modern design with accent-highlighted words in colored boxes.
 The template is designed for motivational quotes and action-oriented content, using a warm cream/beige background with bold typography and strategic highlighting of key words.
 The design includes distinctive visual elements such as an orange accent dot, arrow, and black dots to create a contemporary, professional aesthetic.